sigurdsa/angelika-api/README.md

 `make migrations`
 Create migrations.
 Do this after you have changed one or more models.
 Commit the migration files along with the changes in the model(s).

+`make shell`
+Start the interactive Python shell in your terminal.
+Here, you can play around with the API Django gives you.

 #Contribution guideline
 1. Commit changes on seperate branch!
 2. "One" change per branch, easier to review!